aradhana14nov/Wordpress-Helm-Chart/tutorials/verify-wordpress-chart-installation.md

+---
+title: Verify WordPress Chart Installation
+description: This tutorial explains how to verify that WordPress chart installed successfully
+---

 Once the helm chart installation done we need to verify all the pods and services are up and running.

 Execute below command to check status of pods and services: